Takshil-Kunadia/notion2wp/docs/HOOKS.md

 # Filters and Actions Reference

-This document provides a comprehensive reference for all WordPress filters and actions available in the Notion2WP plugin.
+This document provides a comprehensive reference for all WordPress filters and actions available in the Sync Content From Notion.
 These hooks allow developers to extend and customize the plugin's functionality.

 ## Table of Contents